Get insider access

 6.9 Phone Calls

 The Sennheiser ACCENTUM are okay for phone calls.
-Their integrated mic does a fair overall job and can capture your voice so that you're understandable.
+Their integrated mic does a fair overall job and can capture your voice, so you're understandable.
 Your voice won't get fully drowned out by loud sounds from a busy office, but vocal quality takes a hit.
 The headphones have an ANC system, which blocks a decent amount of background sound.
-While it can reduce ambient chatter and the hum of AC units, it may not be enough if you're working from a busy office.
+While it can reduce ambient chatter and the hum of AC units, it may not be enough if you work from a busy office.
+If you have video meetings with media sharing, the headphones' sound profile changes while you're using the mic (which is fine for voices), but for music and video content, the bass sounds weak, and the treble drops off, leaving a warm and dull sound.

 Pros